Hero 9/11 first responder with cancer dies at 53; testified to Congress with Jon Stewart

 First responders this week met with Senate Majority Leader Mitch McConnell, R-Ky., who said a vote would be held on renewing the fund by August.
 Stewart had singled out McConnell for criticism over the funding issue.

-More than 40,000 people have applied to the Victim Compensation Fund, which covers illnesses potentially related to being at the World Trade Center site, the Pentagon or Shanksville, Penn., after the 2001 attacks, Fox News reported.
+More than 40,000 people have applied to the compensation fund which covers illnesses potentially related to being at the World Trade Center site, the Pentagon or Shanksville, Penn., after the 2001 attacks, Fox News reported.
 More than $5 billion in benefits have been awarded out of the $7.4 billion fund, with about 21,000 claims pending.

 HERO 9/11 FIRST RESPONDER MAKES EMOTIONAL PLEA IN HIS 'FINAL INTERVIEW' FROM HOSPICE CARE